Who are we and what we do?

 We meet monthly as a Family for Adoration, to pray, share and deepen our knowledge and commitment, and to celebrate.
 Some of our members work in various ways and ministries in our parishes and communities.
 As ACI Family we ensure that First Friday Adoration is available for the people.
 We also have a special Prayer Mission in our Community and beyond, undertaking to pray before the Blessed Sacrament for the intentions of all those who ask for our prayers.
 In reaching out we have so far made a special link with Handmaids in the Cameroons, and support them in simple ways, providing them with spectacles for the needy and with some financial support for pain relief for the terminally ill.

-We give thanks that a community of Sisters is now returning to Bournemouth, and we pray for them and for new Family members.
+We give thanks that a community of Sisters has now returned to Bournemouth, and we pray for them and for new Family members.

 How can I join?